 Programs to Help You/Financial Incentives Upon Completion of Successful Short Sale There are several programs out there that offer financial incentives to homeowners who qualify for and complete a successful short sale.
 Here are some of those programs, but you are advised to consult with your lender and your real estate agent to see which programs may be available to you.

-5. Other bank programs.
 Some other banks are jumping on the bandwagon and offering their own short sale versions.
-Wachovia Bank sends letters to sellers asking them to participate in short sales, with a financial incentive at closing (between $3000-5000).
+Some banks send letters to sellers asking them to participate in short sales, with a financial incentive at closing (between $3000-5000).
 Other banks have their own programs and more are sure to follow.

 Many lenders are creating their own programs to bypass the HAFA program, as it limits the ability of the banks to collect money.
 With their own programs, controlling many of the terms of the short sale (like price and time frames), they stand to gain a lot more.
 But if you are going to use any bank programs you need to research and understand them, so that you are able to make an informed decision as to which one to choose.
 As always, knowledge is power.

-** It is important to note that lately a few lenders have been offering programs to their borrowers that pay big bucks to short sale sellers.
-Both Bank of America and Chase, for example, have been known to award up to $30,000 to homeowners upon completion of successful short sales.
+** It is important to note that there were a few lenders that offered programs to their borrowers that paid big bucks to short sale sellers.
+Both Bank of America and Chase, for example, have been known in the past to award up to $30,000 to homeowners upon completion of successful short sales.
 If you are considering a short sale, make sure you discuss with your agent/negotiator potential programs that may be available to you.
 For example, some banks require that the lender reach out to you, and you cannot opt into the programs.
-Other lenders, like Bank of America, require that a short sale be initiated in the Equator system (the platform that is utilized for short sales, where all information is shared and stored) BEFORE any marketing is done, and BEFORE there is an offer.
-B of A completes an analysis and then tells your agent at what price to list your property.
-IF the steps are followed correctly there is a chance you could get up to $30,000.
 Every program is different, so make sure to obtain the information BEFORE you list your home.

 Are there other options to a short sale?
 There very well may be.
 We advise you to consult with your accountant, attorney, lender, and a skilled Realtor so that you can understand what other possible options may be available to you.
 Some possibilities include loan modification, postponement, strategic default, military options, foreclosure, and bankruptcy.
 You need to understand which one is right for you and your loved ones before agreeing to any single method.